Tekaiguy/STTP-Workflow/README.md

 0. Load a local image (if using only redraw)
 1. Load a checkpoint
-2. Rescale the latent from previous step to be slightly bigger
+2. Rescale the image from the previous step
 3. Load any Loras
 4. Choose KSampler settings
 5. Preview/Save the redraw